 Can I write for Super Cute Kawaii?
 Do you accept guest posts?

-We’re not currently looking for new writers, but we will be looking for some occasional guest posters to report back on local events, and to write reviews and tutorials.
-Watch this space for news on that.
+We’re not currently looking for new writers, but we would be interested in reports from kawaii events.
 We don’t accept unsolicited guest post submissions, especially not those ones where you pay us to post your spam links.